przcaden/TicTacToe/README.md

 ## To-Do List
 - Formatting is slightly out of place.
 I plan to have the GUI formatted in rows instead of columns, and have the panels spaced out so the interface isn't so claustrophobic.
-- More comprehensive logos, images.
+- More comprehensive logos & images.